Here I have compiled all that I know and have learned about the various operations of the railroads in Delaware, organized by railroad.

 SE-2: Seaford local, relieves SE-1 around 2-3 PM, usually south of Salisbury, MD [On duty at 1:00 PM]

-DCR-01, DCR-02: operates unit NS trains that have been interchanged with the DCR
+DCR-01, DCR-02, DCR-03: operates unit NS trains that have been interchanged with the DCR

 Speaking of unit trains, NS will leave unit trains for the DCR at Tasker siding in New Castle county.
 The DCR will take these trains (with the NS power) to their customer on the peninsula.
 Some of the more common trains include: